FrantzT/jumbleapi/README.md

 docker login # connect to the repository docker push <repository>/<application_name>:<tag>
 ```
-Once the images has been created
+Once the images have been created
 and successfully delivered follow instructions from the paragraph
 ```Installation > Jumbled API server > Prerequisite```
 to test your changes.